 Who Is This Right for?

-It’s also important to select a waxing schedule and stick to it to keep skin as smooth and hair-free as possible.
+It’s also important to select a waxing near you schedule and stick to it to keep skin as smooth and hair-free as possible.
 Choosing a schedule can also help you plan treatments for when you most need them, such as before vacations.

 If you are pregnant or taking certain medications, you should avoid waxing.
 This treatment is also not suitable for patients with extreme skin sensitivities or allergies.
 While you’re at our office, we’ll ask a series of questions to discuss your health, and that’s the time for you to share information about pre-existing conditions and/or medicines you’re currently taking.